M1911 pistol: Military and law enforcement

 The M1911 served as the standard-issue sidearm for the United States Armed Forces from 1911 to 1985.
 It was widely used in World War I, World War II, the Korean War and the Vietnam War.
 It also has seen service in the Desert Storm, Operation Iraqi Freedom and Operation Enduring Freedom, albeit to a different extent.

-Many military and law enforcement organizations in the U.S. and other countries continue to use (often modified) M1911A1 pistols, notably Los Angeles Police Department SWAT., the FBI Hostage Rescue Team, and Delta Force.
+Many military and law enforcement organizations in the U.S. and other countries continue to use (often modified) M1911A1 pistols, notably Los Angeles Police Department SWAT, the FBI Hostage Rescue Team, and Delta Force.

+2011 platform

+In the 1990s, manufacturer Tripp Research (which would later become STI International, then renamed Staccato) developed a modular design based on the 1911, meant to accommodate double-stack magazines and allow the grip to be separated from the frame for increased customization.
+The 2011 designation is now often applied to any 1911 pistol with a stacked magazine, even if it doesn't retain the other particularities of the 2011 platform.